SNC Spotlight

 In addition to the protection provided by the insurance coverage, lenders can also use the detailed borrower insurance tracking in the program to assess and mitigate risk.
 High-quality, real-time tracking allows lenders to leverage knowledge of a borrower’s lack of coverage as an indicator of when a loan may be at a higher risk of default.
 This early warning sign provides an opportunity to initiate preventive steps to work with those borrowers to avoid collections, as well as take proactive measures to step up early collections efforts.

-How a Program with State National Tackles Inflationary Hardships
+How a Program with State National Tackles Inflationary Pressure

-We can help as you are undergoing a double squeeze from tighter net interest margins.
+We can help as you are undergoing a double squeeze from consumer risk combined with tighter net interest margins.
 In addition to decreasing your charge-offs, here are a few of the relevant ways our program supports you no matter the storm:

 • Our partners have full transparency and access to immediate real-time data with InsurTrak, the industry’s only system built from scratch specifically for CPI.
 It’s your single sign-on source of truth for insurance tracking, claims, and reporting, resulting in maximum ease, speed, and transparency.
 With your loan portfolio data at your fingertips, accessible instantly all in one place, it's easy and quick to identify trends and potentially at-risk borrowers.